top of page

 wand.png

 Mandy is the founder of Haint Blue Creative®, a space for readers and storytellers to explore, learn, and create.
-She holds a Bachelor and Master of Science in Psychology, and she has worked as an instructional designer for nearly twenty years.
+She holds a Bachelor and Master of Science in Psychology, and she has worked as an instructional designer for over twenty years.

-Mandy lives in Georgia with her husband and four sons, two of whom are furrier than the others (but not by much).
-Visit her website at haintbluecreative.com and follow her on Instagram @HaintBlueCreative.
+When she’s not writing, Mandy enjoys the movies, theater, music, traveling, nature walks, birdwatching, and bingeing The Office.
+She lives in Georgia with her husband and four sons, two of whom are furrier than the others (but not by much).
+Visit her website at www.haintbluecreative.com and find her on Substack @HaintBlueCreative.

 • Substack